 Usually, when I watch start-up companies give a pitch to potential investors, I’ve got the easy job: sitting in the audience of angel investors or mentors with a scoring sheet in my hand and trying to figure out if the presenting company should become part of an accelerator, join the ranks of companies selected to present at an event, or secure some kind of funding from a group I’m part of.
 I’ve been doing that since the mid-1990’s.

-Here’s my advice on what to do if you find yourself in the position of making a case to potential investors in a start-up business.
-The first bit of advice is don’t panic when someone says, “Sure, fly across the country and make a 3 minute presentation to our group.”
-Before you decide it’s not possible to tell your story in three minutes, or it’s not worth the investment to participate in a competitive pitch, remember that if you don’t do it, someone else will.
+Here’s what to do if you find yourself in the position of making a case to potential investors in a start-up business.
+First, don’t panic when someone says, “Sure, fly across the country and make a 3 minute presentation to our group.”
+Before you decide it’s not possible to tell your story in three minutes, or it’s not worth the investment to participate in a competitive pitch, remember that if you don’t do it someone else will.
 If you don’t present, you can be sure you won’t get funded.

 Focus on Essentials

 In a short presentation, there is no time for anything that isn’t absolutely essential.
 Don’t worry about setting the stage, providing details, or offering proof of your claims — save all of that for the follow-up documents you can offer after the pitch.

 Focus on the journalism school rule of including the 5W’s, and then shut up.
 The 5W’s are: